bmritz/personal-website-bridget-ritz/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Critical Realism
-- Charles S. Pierce
 - Cultural Sociology
+- Sociology of Religion
+- Theory

 # Education to show in About widget